FriendsOfEpub/Blitz/contributing.md

 ### Your first code contribution

 Unsure where to begin contributing to the blitz framework?
-You can start by looking through the `help-wanted` issues or the Planning/Roadmap section.
+You can start by looking through the `help-wanted` issues or the [Roadmap section](#roadmap).

 If needed, do not hesitate to ask questions.
 We’re here to help.